The Good Boss

-The Good Boss (El buen patrón) is a 2021 Spanish comedy-drama film directed and written by Fernando León de Aranoa and starring Javier Bardem.
-A corporate satire, the plot tracks a charismatic and manipulative factory owner meddling in the lives of his employees.
+The Good Boss (El buen patrón) is a 2021 Spanish black comedy-drama film directed and written by Fernando León de Aranoa and starring Javier Bardem.
+A corporate satire, the plot tracks a charismatic and manipulative factory owner (Bardem) meddling in the lives of his employees.

-The film received a record-breaking 20 nominations to the 36th Goya Awards, winning 6 (Best Picture, Director, Actor, Original Screenplay, Score and Editing).
+The film world premiered at the 69th San Sebastián International Film Festival on 21 September 2021, ahead of its 15 October 2021 theatrical release in Spain by Tripictures.
+It received a record-breaking 20 nominations to the 36th Goya Awards, winning six (Best Picture, Director, Actor, Original Screenplay, Score and Editing).

 Plot

 Julio Blanco, the charismatic and manipulative owner of a family-run factory of industrial scales in a Spanish provincial town, meddles in the lives of his employees in an attempt to win an award for business excellence.

 Cast

 Production

 The Good Boss was produced by Reposado PC, The Mediapro Studio and Básculas Blanco AIE, with the participation of RTVE, TV3 and Orange.
 Filming began in Spain in October 2020 and wrapped in December 2020.
 It was shot in Móstoles and other locations across the Madrid region.